QUEST Curriculum

 QUEST Learning Outcomes

 QUEST students are admitted into a cohort of 45 students and complete our four required courses in sequence with their cohort.
 Learn more about the QUEST course sequence by cohort.
-Additionally, QUEST courses may count as general education or elective requirements towards your degree.
+Additionally, QUEST courses may count as general education or elective requirements toward your degree.
 Learn more about how QUEST fits into your major.

 QUEST Courses